Dent's mona monkey: Distribution and habitat

-Behavior
+Behaviour

 Dent's mona monkey is believed to have a life expectancy of about 20 years.
 It is diurnal and is most active in the early morning and in the evening.
-It is arboreal, spending most of the time in trees.
+It is arboreal, spending most of the time on trees.
 It is omnivorous, and the diet ranges from fruits, flowers, and leaves to small insects.
 It generally moves on all four limbs.
 It makes loud and varied vocalizations.
 It is a social animal and is usually found in groups consisting of a single male and multiple females.
-Group sizes typically range from seven to twenty-one individuals, though these groups may occasionally divide into smaller units to forage more efficiently.
-Dent’s mona monkey is also known for its interspecies cooperation, often joining with other monkey species to search for food and remain alert to predators.
-In some cases, it has even hybridized with Doggett’s silver monkey.